Tantatorn-dev/Tantatorn-dev/README.md

 - 🌱 I’m currently learning Deep Learning.
 - 👯 I’m looking to collaborate on an End-to-End Machine Learning product.
 - 📫 How to reach me: timefear007@gmail.com
 - ⚡ Fun fact: I'm a trekkie.
 I love coffee.
-I love to shoot with a film camera.
+I love to shoot film.